Rigidity of strong and weak foliations: Proof of Theorem

 \section{Proof of Theorem \ref{global strong}}

 The proof of Theorem \ref{th strong} works for the global setting with only minor adjustments.
 In this case, (2)$\implies$(1) as well as $h(\w^{ws})=W^{ws}$ is given by \cite[Theorem 1.1]{GSh}.
 Further, \cite[Theorem 1.2]{GSh} yields the dominated splitting and spectrum for $Df|_{\E^{ws}}$ matching that of $L$, which implies that $Df|_{\E^{ws}}$ has $(\chi,\e)$ spectrum for any $\e>0$.
-The remaining arguments work without change, except in (1)$\implies$(3) we only obtain that $\tilde h$ is a local $C^\infty$ diffeomorphism, as its injectivity is not clear.
+The remaining arguments work without change, except in (1)$\implies$(3) we only obtain that $\tilde h$ is a local $C^\infty$ diffeomorphism; the injectivity of $\tilde h $ is not clear since it is not close to the identity.
 Still $\tilde h$ gives local foliation charts for $\w^{u+ss}$.
 Moreover, the H\"older continuous metric on $\E^{ws}$ invariant under the holonomies of $\w^{u+ss}$ can be pulled by $\tilde h$ using the linear foliation as in the proof of Theorem \ref{strong+weak}(3)$\implies$(2) below, since this is a local property.